The purpose of the Opening Meditation is:

 Choose your Opening Meditation based on the time of day, what your energy level is like, whether you are feeling healthy or sick, and what the goal of your practice is.
 Some examples:

-5. If you are going to do a gentle stretching practice in the evening before bed, you may like to begin with a mantra repetition or a few moments of meditation
+5. If you are going to do a gentle stretching practice in the evening before bed, you may like to begin with a mantra repetition or a few moments of a gentle deep breathing meditation

-6. If you wake up alert, you could start with a seated meditation
+6. If you wake up alert, you could start with a seated mantra meditation

 Robin's Breath- balancing, opens heart and shoulders and cultivates love and gratitude while also drawing energy inwards.
 Inhale to begin with hands at prayer.
 Exhale to round the spine and extend your hands forward.
 Inhale to open arms to sides while extending the spine, visualizing the love and energy of your heart space between your arms.
 Exhale to press your arms forward, offering the love an energy from your heart to the beings you love, or all sentient being.
 Inhale as you draw your hands back to heart center, imagining pulling some of that positive energy back in for yourself.
 Repeat.